serialport/node-serialport/publish-binaries.md

 1. Generate new tags based on package.json version number
 2. Push tags to Github

-From here, travis and appveyor detect the osx-binaries branch `[publish binary]` commit and build for release.
-As the builds (presumably) succeed youshould see binaries showing up on the github releases page.
+From here, travis and appveyor detect release tag commit and build for release.
+As the builds (presumably) succeed you should see binaries showing up on the github releases page.
 While you wait, why not copy the changelog updates into the release field?
-You probably want to wait (hours?) for appveyor success, check that all binaries exist, and then finally run `npm publish`
+You probably want to wait (hours?) for appveyor success, check that all binaries exist, and then finally don't forget to run `npm publish`

 ## Config Travis, AppVeyor and Github to generate all of the binaries.